tdarlic/making-embedded-systems/Week3/README.md

 	}
 }
 ```
-It appears that button on my dev board is designed rather well as it extremely rarely causes glithces undebounced.
+It appears that button on my dev board is designed rather well as it extremely rarely causes glitchces undebounced.
 Probably because it is debounced on the board itself by C11 100nF capacitor.

 ## 3. Button debounce
-For the button debouncing I will use most primitive interrupt metod.
+For the button debouncing I will use most primitive interrupt method.
 Logic goes like this:
 1. Interrupt on button GPIO transition
 2. Check what was the last time this interrupt was called
-3. If sufficient time has elapsed since the last button interrupt then triger new button toggle in code
+3. If sufficient time has elapsed since the last button interrupt then trigger new button toggle in code
 4. Exit the interrupt and resume normal code execution

-To acomplish this following was added to the `HAL_GPIO_EXTI_Callback` function:
+To accomplish this following was added to the `HAL_GPIO_EXTI_Callback` function:
 1. Global variable `delayTime` which was set to 100, this is our setting in ms for debounce (usually 50ms in unnoticable)
-2. Local static variable `lastButtonTime` which is used to remember last time interupt was triggered
+2. Local static variable `lastButtonTime` which is used to remember last time interrupt was triggered

 Finally the debounce interrupt looks like this:
 ```c